Don’t Drive Distracted

 I will be a safer driver by:

-- Reducing or eliminating other distractions while driving, including eating, reading, programming the GPS while moving, personal grooming and other activities that take my mind and eyes off the task of driving, and
+- Reducing or eliminating other distractions while driving, including eating, reading, programming the GPS while moving, personal grooming and other activities that take my mind and eyes off the task of driving

 I will encourage drivers, co-workers, friends and family to drive safer by:

-- Working together to implement a plan for acceptable response time when they will be driving, and
+- Working together to implement a plan for acceptable response time when they will be driving

-- As a passenger, sharing responsibility with my driver for arriving safely and offering safe solutions when my driver attempts to drive distracted.
+- Sharing responsibility, as a passenger, with my driver for arriving safely and offering safe solutions when my driver attempts to drive distracted

 Commonly Misunderstood Traffic Laws